Xilinx/SDAccel-Tutorials/docs/Pathway3/BuildingAnApplication.md

 After successfully building a design, you will want to run emulation to debug and optimize the design.

 * The [Running Software and Hardware Emulation](./Emulation.md) lab details how to run software and hardware emulation.
-* If you have a Xilinx Alveo card, you can also run the application directly on hardware by following the details in the [Execute in Hardware](./HardwareExec.md) lab.
+* If you have a Xilinx Alveo card, you can also run the application directly on hardware by following the details in the [Executing in Hardware](./HardwareExec.md) lab.

 </br>
 <hr/>